New York City: Climate

 Extreme temperatures have ranged from 106 °F, recorded on July 9, 1936, down to −15 °F on February 9, 1934.
 The coldest recorded wind chill was −37 °F on the same day as the all-time record low.
 The average winter snowfall between 1991 and 2020 was 29.8 in.
 This varies considerably between years.
 The record cold daily maximum was 2 °F on December 30, 1917.
 The record warm daily minimum was 87 °F, on July 2, 1903.
 The average water temperature of the nearby Atlantic Ocean ranges from 39.7 °F in February, to 74.1 °F in August.
+The New York metropolitan area's coastline constitutes one of the fastest-warming urban ocean shorelines in the world.

 Hurricanes and tropical storms are rare in the New York area.
 Hurricane Sandy brought a destructive storm surge to New York City on the evening of October 29, 2012, flooding numerous streets, tunnels, and subway lines in Lower Manhattan and other areas of the city and cutting off electricity in many parts of the city and its suburbs.
 The storm and its profound impacts have prompted the discussion of constructing seawalls and other coastal barriers around the shorelines of the city and the metropolitan area to minimize the risk of destructive consequences from another such event in the future.